AlvaroMatito/DDEnum/README.md

 ## How it works

-EnumForge follows a simple workflow:
+DDEnum follows a simple workflow:

 1. Resolve the target IP or hostname
 2. Scan TCP ports